Makogan/Hermes-Comments/README.md

 ## Known Issues

-Currently the way the comment is generated is not smart.
-It will modify your comments following the same set of rules, so it's not advisable to try to modify existing comments (for example doxygen documentation comments).
+Applying the commands twice eliminates empty lines in between text

-It won't handle comments whose length is bigger than 90 characters.
+It won't handle comments whose length is bigger than the maximum length of characters (90 by default).

 ## Release Notes
 ----